PARASAGITTAL MENINGIOMA PARAMEDIAN MENINGIOMA

-Parasagittal or Paramedian Meningiomas are superficial tumors located next to the midline in the skull convexity.
+Parasagiatal or paramedian Meningiomas are superficial tumors located next to the midline in the skull convexity.
 These tumors are closely related to the superior sagittal sinus.
 This sinus is a large venous channel located in the midline between both brain hemispheres.
 It collects most of the blood from the veins draining the brain.
-Parasagittal Meningiomas may partially invade or fully obstruct the superior sagittal sinus.
+Parasagital Meningiomas may partially invade or fully obstruct the superior sagittal sinus.

-Parasagittal Meningiomas can grow to a formidable size and create ongoing pressure on the underlying causing brain swelling or edema.
+Parasagital Meningiomas can grow to a formidable size and ongoing pressure on the underlying brain parenchyma can cause brain swelling or edema.
 Occasionally the overlying cranial bone is invaded by a tumor and a lump can be felt under the scalp.
-Parasagittal Meningiomas can be located in the frontal, parietal or occipital region next to the midline and along the superior sagittal sinus.
+Parasagital Meningiomas can be located in the frontal, parietal or occipital region next to the midline and along the superior sagittal sinus.

 Symptoms